pyladies/project-admin-logisitics/forms/new-chapter.md

 # PyLadies Request to Start Chapter Form

+Please fill in the following form if you would like to lead a PyLadies chapter in your area.

+You can also fill in this form if there is an inactive chapter in your area, and you would like to step up and take it over.

-Please fill in the following form to the best of your knowledge, and keep in mind that PyLadies is managed on a volunteer basis and the approval or feedback on the application might take a while.
-We will contact you as soon as we can.
+Keep in mind that PyLadies is managed by volunteers and the approval or feedback on the application might take a while.
+We try our best to review this once per month, however this is not guaranteed.

+We recommend that you first join us in Slack and ask questions about starting a new chapter in https://slackin.pyladies.com/ #prospective-organizers channel!

 ## Organizer